Tars4815/belvedere-summer-school/docs/module4/vector.md

 The loaded vector layer will also appear in the QGIS layer section with its name close to the colour with which it is represented on the map canvas.

-The chosen file is a shapefile, a widely adopted format for vector data that indicates a group of files with the same file name but with different extensions:
+The chosen file is a **shapefile**, a widely adopted format for vector data that indicates a group of files with the same file name but with different extensions:

 - *.shp* referring to the vector geometry;
 - *.shx* containing the positional index of the vector geometry and allowing flexible and efficient ordered object search inside the layer;